 - Casual gamers who want clearer audio will appreciate this mic.
 It can be difficult to find a gaming headset with a good microphone, and having a standalone mic can improve the whole gaming experience for both you and your teammates.

 - Anyone who likes the variable LED lights, and who wants a good-sounding microphone.

 What’s it like to use the HyperX QuadCast S?

-The HyperX QuadCast S is a very fun USB microphone: rainbow LED lights color the microphone beneath its grille.
+The HyperX QuadCast S is a very fun USB microphone: rainbow LEDs color the microphone beneath its grille.
 The mic is long and cylindrical, and it has a durable all-metal casing.
-The USB connection isn’t as durable as an XLR connection, nor does it provide the same quality audio, but its much easier to use and shouldn’t be a problem for anyone except the most extreme audiophiles.
-A layer of foam acts as a pop filter behind the grille, which works just as well as it did on the original HyperX QuadCast.
+The USB connection isn’t as durable as an XLR connection, nor does it provide the same quality audio, but it’s much easier to use and shouldn’t be a problem for anyone except the most extreme audiophiles.
+A layer of foam acts as a pop filter behind the grille, which works just as well as it does on the original HyperX QuadCast.